duffn/dumb-password-rules/README.rst

 Observed on November 17, 2020:
 "Password must contain between 8 and 15 characters.
 Password must contain at least one special character."

+They don't seem to have a public registration form.
+You receive a registration link after completing a course with one of their accredited providers.

 |ICAgile|